KrakeX/perl-padawan-bootcamp-2016/README.md

           Monday 15:00 - 17:30: <course-name>
           Friday 08:45 - 10:40: <course-name>

-6. Identify and Optimize all queries.
+6. Identify and optimize all queries.
-7. Connect to MySQL using Java JDBC and perform the query you have developed in excercise 5.
+7. Connect to MySQL using DBI and perform the query you have developed in excercise 5.

 #####Key Points:#####